Deploy MySQL from a Helm chart

 |Applications deployed from Google Marketplace have not been validated.
 Some users report issues with discovery and/or backup with Google Marketplace deployments of Postgres, MariaDB, and MySQL.|

-A GKE cluster that has been added to Astra Control Service.
+A cluster that has been added to Astra Control.

 Updated versions of Helm (version 3.2+) and Kubectl installed on a local machine with the proper kubeconfig for the cluster

 Two important notes on this process:

 You must deploy your app after the cluster is added to Astra Control Service, not before.
 Astra Control Center will accept applications before or after the cluster is added to Astra Control Center.

 We recommend that you deploy the Helm chart in a namespace other than the default.